nweaver/nweaver.github.io/index.md

 of an autopilot are agressively modern C++ (no raw pointers, collections with checking assertions enabled, etc) or Rust.
-Since either language choice require effectively either a complete rewrite of an existing codebase or a clean-sheet design the choice of Rust is straightforward.
+Since either language choice require effectively either a complete rewrite of an existing codebase or a clean-sheet design the choice of Rust seems reasonable.

 Using Rust will not only gain the inherent safety advantages that are built into the language from the start (Rust's design philosophy is